Toward Closed-loop Molecular Discovery via Language Model, Property Alignment and Strategic Search: Results

 To rigorously benchmark Trio's performance, we compared it against multiple state-of-the-art baseline methods representing various molecular generative strategies.
 Specifically, the comparative study encompassed four methodological families.
 Fragment-based approaches, including JT-VAE \cite{jtvae}, HierVAE \cite{hiervae}, MARS \cite{mars}, RationaleRL \cite{rationale}, FREED \cite{freed}, PSVAE \cite{pavae}, f-RAG \cite{f-rag} and GEAM \cite{geam}, construct an explicit fragment vocabulary from molecular data and subsequently assemble these fragments into novel candidates.
 Genetic-algorithm variants, such as Graph GA \cite{graphga}, GEGL \cite{gegl} and Genetic GFN \cite{gflow}, exploit fragment information through fragment-based crossover operations, whereas GA+D \cite{g+d} applies a discriminator-augmented GA directly to SELFIES representations.
 RL baselines contain REINVENT \cite{reinvent} which operates on SMILES strings, and MORLD \cite{morld} which utilizes molecular graphs.
 Finally, MOOD \cite{mood}, a diffusion-based generative model with out-of-distribution control, targets enhanced chemical novelty.

-The primary evaluation metric employed in this experiment is the top-hit $5\%$ score, defined as the mean DS of the top $5\%$ unique and novel generated hits.
-In contrast to methods such as f-RAG \cite{f-rag} and GEAM \cite{geam}, which are trained or fine-tuned specifically on relatively small-scale datasets like ZINC250K, FRAGPT is pretrained on a large-scale molecular corpus without relying on any curated datasets for downstream adaptation.
-Accordingly, we define novel hits with three strict criteria to emphasize both affinity and drug-likeness: $\text{DS} < \text{median DS of actives}$, $\text{QED} > 0.5$, and $\text{SA} < 5.0$.
+The primary evaluation metric employed in this experiment is the top 5\% hit score, defined as the mean Vina score of the top 5\% of unique and novel generated molecules.
+To align with a reward-maximization objective, the Vina score is calculated as the negated AutoDock Vina binding free energy; thus, a higher positive value denotes a stronger binding affinity.
+In contrast to methods such as f-RAG \cite{f-rag} and GEAM \cite{geam}, which are specifically trained or fine-tuned on relatively small-scale datasets such as ZINC250K, FRAGPT is pre-trained on a large-scale molecular corpus without requiring task-specific fine-tuning on curated datasets for downstream adaptation.
+Accordingly, we identify successful hits based on three stringent criteria to ensure both high binding affinity and favorable drug-likeness: $\text{Vina score} > \text{Vina score}_{\text{active}}^{\text{median}}$, $\text{QED} > 0.5$, and $\text{SA} < 5.0$.

 We generated 3,000 candidate molecules for each protein target and benchmarked them against state-of-the-art baseline generators.
 As shown in Table \ref{tab:docking_comparison}, the foundational Trio* model (operating without DPO constraints) achieves the best binding affinity on five targets, outperforming all baselines.
 This superiority demonstrates the effectiveness of coupling a generative fragment-level language model with a guided tree search procedure.
 While previous distribution-learning methods (e.g., \cite{jtvae, hiervae, pavae, mood}) often lack target-oriented generation capability, and rule-constrained algorithms (e.g., GEAM, f-RAG) limit search efficiency, Trio* leverages the MLM's inherent generalization to propose diverse, chemically meaningful fragments.
 Crucially, MCTS utilizes the MLM's generative probabilities to intelligently prioritize exploration paths most likely to improve docking scores, enabling Trio* to converge efficiently toward high-affinity candidates without relying on rigid heuristics.